 5. Choose a region that is under-valued (and avoid the over-valued ones)

-Some regions just don’t get the credit they deserve while others can charge a premium price and still sell bucket-loads of wine based on their reputation.
+Some regions just don’t get the credit they deserve while others can charge a premium price and still sell bucket-loads of wine based on their proximity to major cities.
 Classic examples of under-valued regions include Clare Valley (SA), Great Southern (WA), Macedon Ranges (VIC), Central Ranges and Hilltops (NSW).

-So, next time you are choosing wine, try these principles to get great value.
-Even if you only apply one of the above principles to begin with, you’ll find that it simplifies your choice and gives you consistently better value wines.
+So, next time you are choosing wine, try the above principles to get great value.
+Even if you only apply one of them to begin with, you’ll find that it simplifies your choice and gives you consistently better value wines.

 As an optional extra, you may want to go for specific years or ‘vintages’.
 I have excluded it from the main list above because unless you keep on top of such things, it is a little trickier to track.
 A great resource for checking vintage ratings is James Halliday’s Vintage Chart.